-Course Format:
+Course Format

-This course uses a variety of teaching/learning methods including discussion, personal reflection, experiential exercises, student presentations, role-plays, group activities and especially case studies.
+This remote course uses a variety of online teaching/learning methods including discussion, personal reflection, experiential exercises, student presentations, role-plays, group activities and especially case studies.
 Our faculty aims to create a learning environment where the learner is actively engaged in inquiry, critical thinking and problem solving.
-The classroom provides you with a place where you can learn with and from others in a cooperative and collaborative manner.
+The online classroom provides you with a place where you can learn with and from others in a cooperative and collaborative manner.

-You are expected to take a very active part in class discussions and take responsibility for your own learning.
-Be a positive and co-operative team member.
+You are expected to take a very active part in online class discussions in addition to taking responsibility for your own learning.
+The course expects you to be a positive and co-operative team member.
 Columbia College uses a facilitation model of instruction where the facilitator's role is to facilitate your learning.
 The expectation is that you will come to class prepared with pre-class homework completed.
 Your facilitator will engage you in activities that are based on your completed homework and readings.
 Your enthusiastic and positive approach in the classroom will create an atmosphere that will help every student develop the knowledge, skills and attitudes that are needed for success.

-How you conduct yourself in our classes will, to a large extent, mirror your conduct in society and your future work site.
+How you conduct yourself in our synchronous and asynchronous class activities will, to a large extent, mirror your conduct in society and your future work site.
 For example, if you have a tendency to ask questions, challenge the ideas of others in a respectful manner, draw out the best from your colleagues, and encourage both group development and task accomplishment in this class, it is likely you will do the same at work.
-A high level of student involvement and developing professionalism is expected in the classroom as you work towards your goal.
+A high level of student involvement and developing professionalism is expected in the online classroom as you work towards your goal.